shiftkey/talks/DDDMelb/git-fundamentals.md

  * [new branch]      master -> master
 ```

-Don't worry too much about what this is saying here, but there's a couple of things to note:
+This is definitely intimidating to see if you're not familiar with it, but here's a TL;DR: of what's happening here:

- - Git worked out that it needed to send 6 objects to the remote repository as part of publishing this branch
+ - Git worked out that it needed to send some objects to the remote repository - because they don't exist there
- -
+ - these objects are compressed and sent to the remote repository
+ - once those objects are created on the remote repository, the references on the remote repository can be updated
- - we created the `master` branch on the remote repository
+ - because it didn't exist, Git created the `master` branch on the remote repository

+A quick note about branches now we're pushing and pulling:

+ - branch names can be different between repositories - it just means some command gymnastics to manage this.
+I generally avoid this, and recommend beginners don't fight against these conventions
+ - when you're pushing a branch name, Git will confirm the push makes sense.
+If it doesn't, it will spit out a lovely error, like this: